|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 Applicants must be aged 18 years or over at the start of the course.
-Additional criteria for entry onto this programme includes permanent UK resident status and possession of a full UK manual driving licence, with no more than six points, which must be presented at interview.
-Please note, holding a provisional driving licence at the time of interview is not sufficient.
-In addition, a provisional C1 entitlement must be held prior to commencement of the programme.
+Additional criteria for entry onto this programme includes permanent UK resident status and possession of a full UK manual driving licence, with no more than six points, which must be presented prior to commencement of the programme.
+It is recommended that applicants should also gain the C1 provisional entitlement on their driving licence.

 Eligible candidates must provide evidence of study within the five years prior to application.
-The selection process includes aptitude tests and an interview.
+An interview and aptitude tests form part of the selection process.

 If you accept a formal offer from Edge Hill University you will need to satisfy occupational health requirements in respect of physical and mental fitness and will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure indicating that you meet the mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.
 Further information will be sent to you after you have firmly accepted an offer.